 Located right next to the Hollywood Walk of Fame on Hollywood Boulevard, is a must-see landmark in LA.
 The impressive façade is one of the most iconic theatres in the country and one you can easily spot when visiting the Walk of Fame.

 10.)
-Enjoy The Getty Centre & Getty Villa
+Free things to do in Los Angeles: Enjoy The Getty Centre & Getty Villa

 Spend a day soaking up the culture at the Getty Centre, admiring 1000’s of paintings, drawings, photographs and sculptures from across the world.
 The Exhibitions Pavilion affords fantastic views across LA, too, so you can really make the most out of your visit here. 🎨